 This programme seeks to identify and understand the functional roles of alleles in biological systems.
 By determining the effect of variation on allelic function within regulatory and host-microbe networks, we will deliver research impact across food sustainability, security and health.

 This strategic programme uses new technologies, algorithms and standards to provide ‘omics data ready for analysis, interpretation and integration.
 Key areas include data standards, data integration, algorithms, and scientific and high-performance computing.

-The overall strategic programme is led by Professor Federica Di Palma, Director of Science.
+The overall strategic programme is led by the Institute's Director, Prof. Neil Hall.
 Each of the three sub-programmes and the EI component of the cross-institute programme are led by members of our science faculty.